Dynamics on free-by-cyclic groups: Introduction

 In this paper, we provide a model for, and a similar analysis of, the situation where the $3$--manifold group is replaced by a {\em free-by-cyclic group}, $G = F_N \rtimes_\fee \Z$, where $F_N$ is a free group of rank $2 \leq N < \infty$ and $\fee \in \Out(F_N)$.
 Free-by-cyclic groups share many features with fundamental groups of compact 3--manifolds fibering over the circle (for example, see \cite{AR,FH99,KL12}), although the behavior in the free-by-cyclic case is generally more varied and more complicated.

-Let $\fee \in \Out(F_N)$ be an arbitrary element and let $f\colon\Gamma\to\Gamma$ be a graph-map which is a topological representative of $\fee$ satisfying some additional mild technical assumptions (a representative $f$ satisfying these assumptions can be easily constructed for any $\fee \in \Out(F_N)$, and these assumptions automatically hold if $f$ is an expanding irreducible train-track map).
+Let $\fee \in \Out(F_N)$ be an arbitrary element and let $f\colon\Gamma\to\Gamma$ be a {\em tame graph-map} which is a {\em topological representative} of $\fee$; see Definitions~\ref{D:top-graph-map}, \ref{D:reg-exp-graph-map}, \ref{D:tame}, and~\ref{D:TR} (such representatives always exist and are easy to build; see Remark~\ref{R:tame}).
 Let $G=G_\fee$ be the mapping torus group of $\fee$ and let $u_0 \in H^1(G_\fee;\R)$ be the associated homomorphism.
-Under these assumptions we construct $(X,\flow,\epsilon,\A)$ where \begin{itemize} \item $X$ is a $K(G,1)$ polyhedral $2$--complex, \item $\flow$ is a semiflow on $X$---that is, an action of the additive semigroup $\R_+$, \item $\epsilon \in Z_1(X;\R)$ is a cellular cocycle, \item $\A = \A_X \subset H^1(G;\R)$ is an open, convex cone containing $u_0$, \end{itemize} With these notations, our main results can be summarized as follows.
+From $f$ (and a folding sequence for $f$; see \S\ref{sect:folding}) we construct $(X,\flow,\epsilon,\A)$ where \begin{itemize} \item $X$ is a $K(G,1)$ polyhedral $2$--complex, \item $\flow$ is a semiflow on $X$---that is, an action of the additive semigroup $\R_+$, \item $\epsilon \in Z_1(X;\R)$ is a cellular cycle, \item $\A = \A_X \subset H^1(G;\R)$ is an open, convex cone containing $u_0$, \end{itemize} A {\em section} of $\flow$ is a subset $\Theta \subset X$ such that every flow line meets $\Theta$ infinitely often at a discrete set of times.
+Consequently any section has a {\em first return map} $\Theta \to \Theta$.
+With this terminology and notation, our results can be summarized as follows.